neonvixie/individual-formative-project/README.md

 ## Credits
 I use business requirements and the data from the kaggle [Car Price Prediction](https://www.kaggle.com/datasets/hellbuoy/car-price-prediction).
 I relied heavily on AI (especially Google's Gemini) to understand the dataset content.
 I also relied on copilot and chatgpt for simple queries and I used it to help me a little bit with the code.
-I also used a copilot to generate one of the graphs, shich uses sublibraries of plotly that are outside of the course curriculum.
+I also used a copilot to generate one of the graphs, which uses sub libraries of plotly that are outside of the course curriculum.

 I also copied a lot of code from a test project I did a day earlier.